ibain/weareedison-sanity/SquareSpace Code/README.md

 - **Design changes**: Update CSS in header injection files
 - **Functionality changes**: Update JavaScript in code block files
 - **New features**: May require new files or modifications

+### Simple checks after updating a file
+- Refresh the page and confirm content appears (no blank areas)
+- Open browser Console for red error messages
+- Test on phone if the change affects navigation or redirects (e.g., app page)

+### App install page quick behavior
+- If opened from an Edison page → returns to that page after the store
+- If opened from outside/direct → returns to the home page
+- To keep users on the app page instead, see inline note in `app-page-code-block.html`

 ### Backup Strategy:
 - Keep copies of working versions before making changes